mailgun/pelican-protocol/README.md

 # pelican-protocol: Do-It-Yourself-Trust
 ![diagram of pelican protocol in action](https://github.com/mailgun/pelican-protocol/blob/master/pelican.png "pelican-protocol-diagram")

-Pelicans are ferocious eaters of fish.
-According to wikipedia, in ancient Egypt the pelican "was believed to possess the ability to prophesy safe passage in the underworld."[1]
-Pelicans are gregarious and nest colonially.
-Pairs are monogamous for a single season, but the pair bond extends only to the nesting area; mates are independent away from the nest.[2]

 The Pelican Protocol provides a means of devouring phishing attempts.

-TLS is not enough.
-It is time to experiment with security stronger than TLS.
+It applies SSH technology to the web, bringing the technology developed for secure console login to everyone.
+It authenticates both web users and web servers.
+Every website you visit using the Pelican Protcol knows you by a unique key, and it is impossible to mix up credentials and sites.
+Instead of 100s of passwords to create and remember, there is a single strong pass phrase that is entered once at machine start time.

+This is a greenfield project.
+We deliberately ignore the prior work of TLS, SSL, and certificate authorities.

+We propose a decentalized, do-it-yourself trust model.
+Our design offers a sane user experience for both users of web browsers and for web application developers.

 Advantages for website developers and operators
 ------------------------------------------------

 Suppose you are a website owner who doesn't currently have SSL/TLS certificates and is running a good old plain HTTP site.
 You think TLS/x509 certificates are painful and costly, and you are right.
-By running the Pelican Server (reverse proxy) on your machine at port 443, you provide a zero-cost, high-security means of accessing your plain http website.
+By running the Pelican Server (reverse proxy) on your machine, you provide a zero-cost, high-security means of accessing your plain http website.
 And if decide to get certificates later, you can still keep running Pelican's additional anti-phishing protection.

 Advantages for web browsers
 ---------------------------